 - More formatting options are now available when elements show No Data or No Value.

 - New icons are available for indicator and header elements.

-- Several chart improvements.
+- Pie chart improvements

 - Grouped value serial charts now have a configurable maximum number of categories.

-- A new rotation setting for serial chart axis titles.
+- New rotation setting for axis titles.

-- Improved author experience for category selectors.
+- Improved authoring experience for category selectors.

 - New option to control the list selection color.

+- Dashboards are now viewable on mobile phones.
 Authors should take care to design dashboards that will work well in a reduced form factor.
 Limiting the number of elements displayed, judicious use of text, and taking advantage of a dashboard's ability to group and stack elements are all key considerations.

 - The new embedded content element allows you to embed documents, images, video, or other web content into your dashboard.